beatrix-chan/haunted-refactorium/README.md

 ### Online Deployment (Railway)

-For quick demos and public use:

-1. Push to GitHub
-2. Connect to Railway
-3. Railway auto-deploys (no Docker needed)
-4. Add Redis add-on (optional)

-**Online deployment uses:**
 - Free/public LLM APIs (Hugging Face Inference API)
 - No API keys required
 - Optimized for speed with smaller models